 Traditional cap with essentially mid-east European origin.
 Cap is made of skin friendly materials: wool, lining is made of viscose to keep good breathability, sweatband is made of split leather.
-It also has two blued buttons and a twine.
+It also has decorative twine and 2 dark oxidized finish buttons.

 It came to Poland in XIXth century from today's Germany.
 At first it was considered as peasants headwear, then it became very popular when Pilsudski's Legions chose Maciejowka hat as a standard uniform headwear.

 In mid-war period and after II World War Maciejowka cap was worn by former Legions veterans and patriotic members of society as a tribute to Legions and their Independence deed.

 Although Maciejowka is essentially a Polish cap, strictly bound to Polish history and its dramatic moments, there are also some similiar patterns throughout the world (its name is just different).
 This model of cap is also known as fiddler cap or greek style fisherman's cap.